Startrekker007/PlanetaryGearbox/readme.md

 The _Old folder consists of the working files during the project and they don't need to be seen, they're just in the git repository in case.

-The git repository link is easier to read and view therefore the link is https://github.com/Startrekker007/PlanetaryGearbox
+Viewing on Github is easier to read and view therefore the link is https://github.com/Startrekker007/PlanetaryGearbox